Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-ACI-Bursting/README.md

 --from-literal=azurestorageaccountname=$AKS_PERS_STORAGE_ACCOUNT_NAME \
 --from-literal=azurestorageaccountkey=$STORAGE_KEY
 ```
-Similarly for pulling the images from container registry, a secret should be created referencing the service principal credentials which has acrpull access on the registry.
+Similarly for pulling the images from container registry, a secret should be created referencing the service principal credentials which has *AcrPull* access on the registry.

 ```bash
 #!/bin/bash